NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Adding blog posts

-In the folder that was created for the `contentPath` (`content` by default).
+In the folder that was created for the `contentPath` (`data/posts` by default).
 Create a folder to hold a blog post.
 Unless a [slug](#anatomy-of-a-blogpost) is provided, the title of this folder will serve as the slug for the blogpost.
 Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
 Along this file can be several different files specific to that blogpost (e.g. images)
 If no [date](#anatomy-of-a-blogpost) is specified, the date the `.md(x)` file was created will serve as the date for the blogpost.